The Memory of Paper

 The memory of paper

-Form control Gentenaar’s sculptures are constructed using shapes directly borrowed from the plant world.
+Peter’s sculptures were constructed using shapes borrowed directly from the plant world.
 After having imitated the spine structure of a leaf, he returned to more basic forms such as triangles, squares and trapezium’s.
 These show the baroque work of the shrinking force in a much more expressive way.
-The use of these basic shapes allows more control over the end result and helps him to plan and dream new combinations.
+The use of these basic shapes allows for more control over the end result and helps him to plan and dream new combinations.
 Bold colors added as pigments to the fibers during the last phase of the beating, make the sculptural forms more fantastic.
 Coloring the bamboo framework accentuates the form.
 The paint can bleed into the pulp, giving the sculpture surface the look of ceramic glazing.

 Light and movement

 The paper objects are independent sculptures but engage easily in a playful interaction with the surroundings.
-For the 100-year birthday celebration of Frits Philips, in 2005, Peter was invited to build light sculptures with LED’s.
-The electrical wires formed the framework around which the paper pulp dried and twisted.
-The tiny LED lights formed an integral part of the paper sculpture.
 In Joop van den Ende’s musical theater, situated in the old Krupp Steel Works in Essen, Germany, lighting of varying colors is projected onto 20 paper sculptures that float in the space of the 20 meters high hall.
 The sculptures are hung in a system, enabling them to turn at the slightest movement of air.

 Paper and bronze